• Skip to primary navigation

 • Keep an eye on your pressure canner.
 You want to keep a consistent pressure - not to high and not too low.
 Make small adjustments to your stove temperature as needed.

 • Do not open your pressure canner or remove the vent cover until the pressure has fully returned to zero.
-This is an important part of the processing!
+This is an important part of the process!

 Improperly home canned food can carry the risk of causing botulism.
 If eaten, this can cause a serious form of food poisoning that can lead to paralysis or death.
 Please follow safety procedures and inspect your food before consuming.